 Prevent cuts and puncture wounds by taking the following

 using proper protective gear.

 soles are sturdy and cannot be punctured by a nail.

 tools without wearing proper safety equipment and shoes.

-clear away debris such as broken glass.
+clear away debris, such as broken glass.

-- Dry up spills (especially on slippery surfaces) before running or walking over the surface.
+slippery surfaces, before running or walking over the surface.